-The potential for species for fauna and flora species to be present on site in negligible due to the site being partially disturbed by existing commercial facilities and the presence of surrounding commercial and retail facilities adjacent to the site.
-There is the potential for amphibians and reptiles to be present in the drainage ditches located adjacent to the site, but no effects are anticipated as the proposed lead acid battery transfer station will not affect the drainage ditches.
+The potential for species for fauna and flora species to be present on site in negligible due to the Site being disturbed by an existing commercial facility and the presence of surrounding commercial, manufacturing and retail facilities adjacent to the Site.
+There is the potential for amphibians and reptiles to be present in the drainage ditches located adjacent to the Site, but no effects are anticipated as the proposed waste battery transfer station will not affect the drainage ditches.

-There are no waterbodies, municipal, provincial or federal parks, First Nation lands, schools or heritage sites located on or adjacent to the site.
-Two Canadian National (CN) rail lines and a rail spur leading onto the Site are located on the east side of the proposed property.
-The nearest residential area is located approximately 250 metres on the east side of the project site.
-The proposed waste lead acid battery transfer station will not affect the existing CN rail lines and associated spur line or the residential area.
+There are no water bodies, municipal, provincial or federal parks, First Nation lands, schools or heritage sites located on or adjacent to the Site.
+Two Canadian National (CN) rail lines are located approximately 350 metres south of the proposed site.
+The nearest residential area is located approximately 450 metres on the east side of the project site.
+The proposed waste transfer battery station will not affect the existing CN rail lines or the residential area.

-There is the potential for air emissions to be produced from the operation of the proposed lead acid battery transfer station.
-These emissions include those that may be generated from the facility heating and cooling system and those generated by increased truck traffic transporting the lead acid batteries.
-Mitigation measures to reduce these potential effects include, ensuring the heating and cooling systems are properly maintained as well as inspected and serviced when not in proper working order and ensuring transport vehicles for the lead acid batteries are maintained and in proper working condition.
-It is anticipated that potential effects as a result of air emissions from the project are negligible.
+There is the potential for air emissions to be produced from the operation of the proposed waste battery handling and transfer station.
+These emissions include those that may be generated from the facility heating and cooling system and those generated by increased truck traffic transporting the waste batteries.
+Mitigation measures to reduce these potential effects include, ensuring the heating and cooling systems are properly maintained as well as inspected and serviced when not in proper working order and ensuring transport vehicles for the waste batteries are maintained and in proper working condition.
+It is anticipated that potential effects as a result of air emission from the project are negligible.

-The operation of the proposed lead acid battery transfer station will have no effects on the climate or greenhouse gas emissions.
-Although there is the potential for a slight increase in traffic in the area, the number of trucks transporting the lead acid batteries and exhaust produced will be minimal in comparison to the existing and new traffic that is generated from the existing industrial, commercial and retail development surrounding the site.
+The operation of the proposed waste battery handling and transport depot will have no effects on the climate or greenhouse gas emissions.
+Although there is the potential for a slight increase in traffic in the area, the number of trucks transporting the waste batteries and exhaust produced will be minimal in comparison to the existing and new traffic that is generated from the existing industrial, commercial and retail development surrounding the Site.

-There is the potential for additional noise to be generated from the slight increase in truck traffic that will be generated as a result of the proposed lead acid battery transfer station.

-Given the location of the facility in a heavy manufacturing, existing industrial, commercial and retail developments surrounding the site, and distance to the nearest residential property of approximately 250 m, effects from noise emissions are considered negligible.
+There is the potential for additional noise to be generated from the slight increase in truck traffic that will be generated as a result of the proposed waste battery facility.
+Given the location of the facility in existing industrial area with other industrial, manufacturing, commercial and retail developments surrounding the Site, and distance to the nearest residential property of approximately 450 m, effects from noise emissions are considered negligible.

-Increased traffic may result from the addition of transport trucks used for the delivery and hauling away of the waste lead acid batteries.
-It is anticipated that the number of additional vehicles/trucks will be minimal in comparison to the existing and new traffic that is generated from the existing industrial, commercial and retail development surrounding the site.
-The development of a waste lead acid battery transfer station may have a positive effect by way of job creation and employment.
-Surrounding amenities such as restaurants can benefits from the additional employees that may be required for the lead acid battery transfer station.
+Increased traffic may result from the addition of transport trucks used for the delivery and hauling away of the waste batteries.
+It is anticipated that the number of additional vehicles/trucks will be minimal in comparison to the existing and new traffic that is generated from the existing industrial, commercial and retail development surrounding the Site.
+The development of a waste storage and handling warehouse may have a positive effect by way of job creation and employment.
+Surrounding amenities such as restaurants can benefits from the additional employees that may be required for the waste battery transfer station.